JHU-PL-Lab/www-fpse/lecture/lists.md

 * The base case is argument `~init`, the empty string here
 * `~f` is how we plug in the code for the recursive call
   - `elt` is the current element of the list
-  - `accum` is going to be the result of recursing on the tail of the list
+  - `accum` is going to be the result of recursing on the tail of the list (a string here)

 Before showing potential code for `List.fold_right` let's manually implement `char_list_to_string` with `let rec` to compare.